 Because the church is called to be a safe place, this synod intends to take whatever measures it can to help prevent sexual abuse and misconduct within the synod.
+The synod’s sexual misconduct policy can be found here:

 Reporting Child Abuse